tryggos16/kest2_windows_verkefni/README.md

 ### 9. Questions: Navigate to the C:\Users\ITEUser\ITEfolder3 directory. and user rd ITEfolder1, Were you able to delete the directory?
 Explain
 Answer: You were not able to delete the directory because it was not empty.

+## Reflection Question.
+### 10. Question: What are the advantages of using CLI vs. GUI?
+Answer GUI: GUI lets a user interact with the device/system with the help of graphical elements Answer CLI: CLI lets a user interact with their device/system with the help of various commands